GKitti/Gridshells-EQCS/README.md

 Guide to folders:

-- Linear: Jupyter filed for section 4.2.2 of dissertation
+- Linear: Jupyter files for section 4.2.2 of dissertation;

-- Nonlinear: Jupyter filed for section 4.2.3 of dissertation
+- Nonlinear: Jupyter files for section 4.2.3 of dissertation;

-- Desing curves: Jupyter filed for sections 4.2.4-4.2.6 of dissertation
+- Desing curves: Jupyter files for sections 4.2.4-4.2.6 of dissertation;

-- Saved results: all analysis results of the above sections
+- Saved results: all analysis results of the above sections;

+- TEKNO: pyhton functions and objects utilzed by the above Jupyter files.

 The Jupyter files can either rerun the analyis, or it can load the saved results.